bokand/bokand.github.io/web_viewports_explainer.md

 `width=device-width` in the meta tag, the ICB will match the ideal viewport size.

+###### Minimum Scale Size
+The size of the visual viewport when zoomed to the minimum scale allowed on a given page.

 ## Pinch-zoom Model

 Before mobile browsers, there was no pinch-zoom or browser chrome that obscured